karthikpuranik11/Masked-LM/README.md

 Output:
 ['The animals came to the meeting.', 'The animals came for the meeting.', 'The animals came into the meeting.', 'The animals came at the meeting.', 'The animals came from the meeting.']

+Note:
+1. The model doesn't neccessarily predict a preposition.
+To get a single prediction with a preposition, run pre_pred_bert.py.
+2. In case of multiple prepositions, only the first one is masked and predicted.